thuun/wiki-js-kaspa/README.md

 # WikiJS Theme for Kaspa Wiki
 A theme for the [Kaspa Wiki](https://wiki.kaspa.org).

+## Installation

 You can use the theme directly by copying the [compiled theme](https://github.com/thuun/wiki-js-kaspa/blob/master/theme/publish/wiki.css) into your WikiJS instance.

 Navigate to Administration -> Themes, and under "Code Injection" drop the contents to the "CSS Override" then click Apply.

+> :bulb: This is not a theme "package", instead is provided as simple CSS overrides to the standard WikiJS theme.

 -----